← Back to watchlist

 Download the watchlist file and import it into TradingView (Watchlist panel → ⋯ menu → Import watchlist).

-The file groups symbols into named lists (IA13, Crypto, Other Tech, Miners, Uranium, Commodities, ETFs, Indices, Bonds).
+The file groups symbols into named lists (IA13, Crypto, Other Tech, Miners, Uranium, Commodities, ETFs).
 On TradingView Premium you can apply a single indicator alert to an entire watchlist — that's how each contributor covers their slot.

-Per timeframe, six watchlist-level alerts together cover everything.
+Per timeframe, four watchlist-level alerts together cover everything.
 Each contributor takes one indicator pair (buy + sell) for one timeframe — that's 2 alerts per person per timeframe.
-So we need 3 contributors per timeframe:
+So we need 2 contributors per timeframe:

-To avoid duplicates and gaps: claim your slot in the bulletin board reply thread before setting up alerts.
-Reply with which indicator pair + timeframe you'll cover (e.g. "I'll take MR Buy/Sell on 4h").
-The coverage table below shows what's currently being received.
+To avoid duplicates and gaps: claim your slot before setting up alerts.
+Reply on the IADSS Watchlist thread on the Invest Answers community forum with the pair + timeframe you want (e.g. "I'll take MR Buy/Sell on 4h").
+The live coverage table below shows what's currently being received, and /contributors shows who's actively firing on each slot.

 Each cell shows the last time we received an alert for that indicator + direction + timeframe.
 Thresholds scale with the timeframe — green = covered (last alert within ~3 candle intervals), amber = stale (~30 candle intervals), dim grey = long inactive, faint grey = uncovered.